jonathanMNg/ddl-processing-parallel/README.md

 # DDL Processor
 - This program can run as server, and as client on cluster computer.
+- `runDDL`